To renew your Green Card, you may file Form I-90 Application to Replace Permanent Resident Card (Green Card).

 What is the cost of Green Card Renewal?

-When you file Form I-90 you need to pay the filing fees.
-The filing fee for the purpose of renewing a Green Card is $540 which includes the Form I-90 filing fee of $455 and an $85 biometrics fee.
+The cost of Green Card renewal is $540 which includes the Form I-90 filing fee of $455 and an $85 biometrics fee.

 How long does it take to renew your Green Card?

-Currently, it takes about 7 to 11 months to renew your Green Card.
+Currently, it takes about 7 to 11 months long to renew your Green Card.

 If you would like to renew your Green Card check our service to help you prepare Form I-90.